It is our business to make your business look good.

-The Red, Green and Blue values that make up an online colour – not to be used for printed material.
+The Red, Green and Blue values that make up a digital colour displayed on a screen – not to be used for printed material.

-A HEX value is expressed as a six-digit combination of numbers and letters defined by its mix of red, green and blue (RGB) – not to be used for printed material.
+A HEX value is expressed as a six-digit combination of numbers and letters defined by values of red, green and blue (RGB) – not to be used for printed material.